-In 2021, the PHL transitioned to the online reporting of newborn screening lab reports.
-Therefore, final paper lab reports are no longer routinely mailed to all providers.
-Licensed healthcare providers can retrieve completed newborn screening lab reports online anytime via Specimen Gate® eReports.
-Specimen Gate® eReports is a secure web portal that gives the end user the ability to view, download, and/or print electronic copies of patient lab reports for babies under their care 24/7 for a period of 6 months.
+As of 4/12/2021, the PHL no longer mails copies of newborn screening lab reports.
+Licensed healthcare providers can retreive completed newborn screening lab reports online anytime via Specimen Gate® eReports.
+Specimen Gate® eReports is a secure web portal that gives the end user the ability to view, download, and/or print electronic copies of patient lab reports for infants under their care 24/7 for a period of 6 months.